arabcoders/watchstate/FAQ.md

 ```

 This command will give you access to see the database entries. by default, it will show the last 20 events, however you
-can run the same command with --help to see more options to extend the list or to filter the results.
+can run the same command with `[-h, --help]` to see more options to extend the list or to filter the results.

 ---